DevExpress-Examples/winforms-overlay-form-display-custom-button/Readme.md

 This example shows how to display:

-* a percentage label below the wait indicator;
+* A percentage label below the wait indicator.
-* a custom button that terminates the processed task and closes the Overlay Form.
+* A custom button that terminates the processed task and closes the Overlay Form.

 ![Custom Overlay Form](HelpResources/Custom.png)